cyverse/cyverse-sdk/docs/set-token.md

 Obtaining an OAuth 2 authentication token
 =========================================

-In order to interact with CyVerse Science API services, you will need to acquire a authentication token, which is tied to the client application you have created.
-The command for accomplishing this is:
+Tokens are a form of short-lived, temporary authenticiation and authorization used in place of your username and password.
+To interact with CyVerse APIs, you will need to acquire one.
+Your Cyverse token will expire 4 hours, but can easily be refreshed.

+The command to accomplish this is:

 ```sh
 # From your terminal interface, type:
 auth-tokens-create -S -v
 ```
-* You will first be prompted to enter your *Consumer Secret*.
-Copy your consumerSecret from before, when you created a client application, and paste it in your terminal interface where prompted.
-* You will next be prompted to enter your *Consumer Key*.
-Copy your *consumerKey *and paste this in your terminal interface where prompted.
-* You will then be prompted to enter your *Agave tenant username*.
-Type your CyVerse username.
-* You will then be prompted to enter your *Agave tenant password*.
+* You will then be prompted to enter your *API password*.
 Type your CyVerse password.
 * At this point, you should receive an affirmation of success in your terminal that resembles this one:
 ```
 Token successfully refreshed and cached for 14400 seconds